 Baby Laszlo pictured with his grandfather Shantimurti (in the black shirt) and his great-grandfather Karmamurti.

 With Shantimurti’s extensive knowledge and experience of yoga he has guided many women through the pregnancy process.
-His approach to pregnancy yoga comes mainly from the teachings of the late Swami Satyananda Saraswati.
-However, he was also instructed in the esoteric aspects of pregnancy yoga by an old yogini who lived in the Himalayas – but this story is best told by Shantimurti.
+His approach to pregnancy comes mainly from his background in traditional yoga.
+However, he was also instructed in the esoteric aspects of pregnancy by an old yogini who lived in the Himalayas – but this story is best told by Shantimurti.